 Change the cited text as indicated below.
 This change generalizes the description and updates reference language.

-“The RSNE contains authentication and pairwise cipher suite selectors, a single group data cipher suite

-selector, an RSN Capabilities field, the PMK identifier (PMKID) count, a PMKID list, and a single group

-management cipher suite selector.
-See Figure 9-254 (RSNE format).”
+“The RSNE includes cipher suite, AKM, PMKID and RSN Capabilities information required to establish an RSNA. .
+The format of the RSNE is defined in Figure 9-254 (RSNE format).”

 CID 7105 – MAC